 The Copy option lets you create a copy of an existing element on your webpage or other pages.
 With the Paste tool, you can paste the copied element at the required position.
 You can choose to paste it with or without its original CSS properties (styles).

 To learn more about the copy and paste functionality in VWO Editor, click here.

 Allows you to move multiple elements from one position to another.
 You can use this operation to rearrange and place elements anywhere on a page.

 Use the option to find out the parent element to which the element belongs.
 Click Select Parent, and then select the parent element of the section you want to change.

 Adding Goals to Track

 VWO Editor also lets you add some conversion goals for your test.
-Using Visual Editor, you can add goals to track clicks on link, clicks on elements, and form submissions on the website.
-To know more on how to add goals through editor, click here.
+Using Visual Editor, you can add goals to track clicks on links, clicks on elements, and form submissions on the website.

 Switch to Code Editor

 Click the </> icon to switch to Code Editor.
 To learn more about Code Editor, click here.